-(The hotcupboard on the four and five oven models have steel ovens, the warming oven on the AGA 3 Series is steel, as are the warming ovens on all the AGA eR3 and R3 cookers.
-The ovens in the Integrated Modules.)
+(The hotcupboard on the four and five oven models have steel ovens, the lower oven on the R3 models are steel, as are the warming ovens on all the AGA eR3 and R3 cookers.
+The ovens in the Integrated Modules are steel too.)

 Having cast-iron ovens means the oven floor can be used as a cooking surface - ideal for pizzas, and for baking quiches and tarts without having to blind-bake (or use the pizza/baking stone).

 Body - steel, top and lids - stainless steel (and some aluminium where needed over the induction hob).

 Hotplate and doors - cast-iron.

 Main oven - heavy grade (5mm thick) steel to retain heat.

 Second / third ovens - stainless steel - easy cleaning and won't rust or mark if turned off.

 Traditional models were available in electric gas and oil (discontinued in 2021).

 AGA 7 Series R7 (or Dual Control) - always electric hotplates and electric ovens.

 All gas and oil models needed a flue - oil must be a vertical chimney (conventional flue) and gas either be this, or a smaller horizontal fanned 'power flue' (which has an audible fan mounted on the cooker).

-Traditional electric models (13amp and Economy 7) have a small 28mm diameter pipe running horizontally to a fan box mounted outside to vent the cooking smells from the ovens.
+Traditional electric models (13amp and Economy 7) had a small 28mm diameter pipe running horizontally to a fan box mounted outside to vent the cooking smells from the ovens.

-AGA 7 Series models (and Dual and Total Control) are 'room vented' as standard, or have the option of a 'room vent' model or the fanned oven vent system fitted to the traditional electric models.
+AGA 7 Series models (and Dual and Total Control) are 'room vented' as standard, or have the option of a fanned oven vent system similar to that fitted to the traditional electric models.